Thursday, July 23, 2020

 Author's Photo

-The U.S. Postal Air Mail Service was established in May 1918.
-Flight was still in its infancy and planes of the era had more in common with kites in their construction.
-Landing strips were built across the United States for refueling planes and loading mail.
-In 1918, an airfield was built in Bellefonte and would remain in service until July 1925 when a new field was built further south to better accommodate nighttime navigation.
+The U.S. Postal Air Mail Service was established in May 1918 as the battles of World War I continued to rage.
+Flight was still in its infancy and planes of the era had more in common with a child's kite than a modern aircraft.
+A network of airfields were built across the United States for refueling planes and loading mail.

 The second airfield with Mount Nittany in the background